timescale/tsbs/README.md

 such as:
 * Loader optimizations for QuestDB making it capable of 4M+ rows/s ingestion.
+* A number of bugfixes in query generation.
 * InfluxDB v2 support based on
 [this PR](https://github.com/timescale/tsbs/pull/209).
 Original TSBS supports InfluxDB v1 only.